 - Start measuring from the shoulder blade.
-To locate that left up 1 front leg of the horse and note where the shoulder’s bulge appears.
-Note that point and for convenience mark that point with a washable color.
+To locate that, lift up one of your horse’s front legs, and note where the shoulder’s bulge appears.
+Note that point and for convenience mark it with washable chalk.

-- Now locate your horse’s last rib, move your hand gently on your horse.
-By doing so, you will be able to easily find where the last rib is.
-Note the point and mark it with the washable color.
+- Now locate your horse’s last rib.
+Move your hand gently along your horse’s back.
+You should be able to feel pretty easily where the bottom of the ribcage is.
+Note the point and mark it with washable chalk.

-- Now take the measuring tape, set it 1 1/2 inches apart from the shoulder blade (to the side away from the head of the horse) now measure the distance between the first point and the second color marked on the rib of the horse.
+- Now take the measuring tape and set it 1 1/2 inches away from the shoulder blade (to the side, away from the head of the horse).
+Then measure the distance between your two chalked points.
+Voila!

 - Find the shoulder blade of your horse and move your finger slightly below to it, about 1-2 inches.

 - Place the wire over the top of your horse’s back.
-Make sure it extends equally on both side with its center on the back or your horse.
+Make sure it extends equally on both sides with its center on your horse’s spine.

 - Measure the width between the two ends without disturbing the shape of the wire.

-Now, give this measurement to the saddle maker and get the perfect saddle for your horse, or match the measurements to pre-made saddles available online.
+Now, either give this measurement to a saddle maker and get the perfect saddle for your horse, or match the measurements to pre-made saddles available online.

 Please note that this process seems very easy to do.
 However, the truth is, though it is not too difficult to learn how to measure for a saddle, it is very important that you take extra care while taking these measurements.

 A tighter or shorter saddle will not be comfortable for the horse and will affect his skin and health.
-However, a very loose saddle will not gain its position and slip to left or right and you and the horse might get injured.
+A very loose saddle will not keep its position and slip to left or right and you and the horse might get injured.

 Once you’ve bought your saddle, you need to keep it in pristine condition.
 Learn here how to clean your saddle.
 If you’re looking for a good saddle soap, I recommend both a hard soap and a liquid soap.